 In 1985, CUMAC was incorporated as the Center of United Methodist Aid to the Community Ecumenically Concerned Helping Others (CUMAC/ECHO) – a name meant to show that while we are an urban mission of the United Methodist Church, we serve all people in need without discrimination.

-Unfortunately, unemployment is at an all-time high and working wages simply have not kept up with the cost of living in northern New Jersey, forcing increasingly more people to seek emergency food assistance.
-As the largest food distribution program in Passaic County, we regularly feed over 3,000 low-income people a month.
+While the unemployment rate has improved, working wages simply have not kept up with the cost of living in New Jersey, forcing increasingly more people to seek emergency food assistance.
+As the largest food distribution program in Passaic County, we regularly feed over 2,500 low-income people a month.
 About 1 in 3 of our clients are children, 1 in 6 are disabled and 1 in 8 are senior citizens.
 CUMAC's work relies heavily on donations from individuals and groups, and is also made possible by state, county and agency grants, income from our thrift shop and proceeds from fundraising events.

 We continue to serve, and we need your support!
 For ways you can help visit our Opportunities page.

 What We Achieved in 2016